lesterholsterr/stockle/README.md

-# Stockle v1.0.2
+# Stockle v0.1.0 - Bear Trap

 A stock market-themed wordle parody currently in open Alpha.
+After almost a year hiatus, I'm back.
+You thought this project was left for dead, but it was just a [bear trap](https://www.investopedia.com/terms/b/beartrap.asp) 😉.

-Feel free to check it out at http://stockle.ca!
+Check it out at https://playstockle.com.

+*Currently down for maintenance.
+Hoping to have a stable release by June 16th, 2024.

 ### Deployment

-Stockle runs on Node, but the Yahoo Finance web scraping API I'm using is written for Python.
+Stockle runs on Node, but it scrapes financial data from the web using Python.
 I used Docker to containerise this app into a Python virtual environment inside a node based image (please do not ask how long this took).
-The Docker image was pushed to Amazon's Elastic Container Registry and run on an EC2 instance.
-I used Nginx to reverse proxy HTTP requests to port 8080, where Stockle is running.
-The domain is being leased from Google for $17/year.
-I'm pretty sure I'm within the limits of AWS' free tier, but Jeff Bezos is a capitalist pig and AWS doesn't actually warn you if you exceed their free limits.
-So I guess I'll find out once my monthly bill arrives.
+The Docker image was pushed to Amazon's Elastic Container Registry.
+An ECS container is running this image on a single EC2 t2.micro instance, so please don't DDOS me.
+The domain is registered with Amazon's Route 53 and points to a Cloudfront distribution that has the EC2 instance as its origin.
+Nginx reverse proxies HTTP requests to port 8080, where the server is listening for inbound traffic.

 ### Sources